4 Items To Check On Your Business Insurance Policy Before Severe Weather Hits

 And these severe weather events aren’t just related to hurricanes—there have been hailstorms across the Midwest, tornadoes in the Great Plains, and wildfires out West.

-2. Take inventory to ensure everything is covered.
+2. Take inventory to verify everything is covered.
 Different insurance policies cover different types of equipment.
 Just because you use a piece of property in your business doesn’t mean it will be automatically covered.
 If you have added any new fixtures to your building or purchased any new business property, review with your agent to ensure it is covered under your current policy.

 3. Check your covered causes of loss.
 Check to make sure your policy covers the types of loss that would be most applicable to your business.
 If a gap is identified, work with your agent to fill it.
 For example, loss due to flood or earthquake is generally not covered automatically and would need to be added.